All 2020 Varieties

 Moon Glow (75 days) A deep orange, mid to large-sized oval tomato with a good flavour and heavy yields.
 Indeterminate.

-Mortgage Lifter (71 days) Large (1-2 lbs), meaty and vigorous red beefsteak.
+SOLD OUT Mortgage Lifter (71 days) Large (1-2 lbs), meaty and vigorous red beefsteak.
 Original ‘Radiator Charlie’ strain.
 Legendary tomato developed in the 1930s by M. C. Byles of Logan, West Virginia.
 It is said that he sold his remarkable plants for $1.00 each and paid off his mortgage in six years.
 The fruits are very large, pink, over a pound each and one of the best beefsteak flavours available.
 A good slicer with few seeds.
 Plants are highly productive and disease resistant.
 Indeterminate.

 Moskvitch (60 days) Fruits are early, deep red, and cold tolerant.
 Rich luscious flavour.
 Smooth and globe-shaped, medium sized fruit.
 Indeterminate.

-*New* Mountain Princess (65 Days) An heirloom tomato from the Monongahela National Forest region of West Virginia.
+SOLD OUT *New* Mountain Princess (65 Days) An heirloom tomato from the Monongahela National Forest region of West Virginia.
 Very reliable, early, productive plant.
 The red, 6-8 ounce fruit are blemish free and have a mild sweet flavour.
 A must for northern areas.
 Determinate.
 Low Acid.

 Mr. Stripey (NB: different from Tigerella, listed below!)
 Mid-season.
 Very large (up to 2 lbs) dense, meaty yellow fruit with pinkish red stripes, ridged shoulders and few seeds.
 Very mild, low acid taste.
 Some blight resistance.
 Indeterminate.